Monterey Bay, California

 One of the best aspects of working in the private sector is our ability to largely ignore politics.
-We work with everybody, and although change is inevitable, we can thank long-term relationships and the strong projects that get funded and built for a bright future.
-Most of the new projects benefit diverse stakeholders, which get implemented whether the prognosis is that we have little time to act because a) Acting now will help fend off the worst effects of climate change, for example, or b) Existing incentives that have helped accelerate US renewables will soon disappear.
+We work with everybody, and although change is inevitable, we can thank long-term relationships and the strong projects that get funded and built for our collective, brighter future.
+Most of the new projects benefit diverse stakeholders, which get implemented whether the prognosis is that we have plenty of time to do things right or little time to act because a) Acting now will help fend off the worst effects of climate change, for example, or b) Existing incentives that have helped accelerate US renewables will soon disappear.
 The answer is the same.
+Although we are not fans of government incentives, many of them in the US have existed for decades and if they reach their conclusion, other governments will compensate with new policies of their own.
+“Winning” with renewables also means a stronger, more diverse energy sector, more sustainable and better jobs.
+Who really wants to mine coal for a living?

 Government subsidies are simply not necessary